-You cannot claim this tax credit if your MAGI is over $90,000 or over $180,000 if filing a joint tax return.
-For most taxpayers, the MAGI is the amount of adjusted gross income as shown on your annual tax return.
+You cannot claim this tax credit if your MAGI is over $90,000 (if not filing a joint tax return) or over $180,000 if filing a joint tax return.
+For most taxpayers, the MAGI is the amount of adjusted gross income shown on your annual tax return.

 What is the American Opportunity Credit worth?

 The American Opportunity Tax Credit gives you a maximum annual credit of $2,500 per eligible student.
 It is, however, partially refundable.
 This means that you may be able to get a tax refund with this particular education tax credit, which makes it very valuable!

 If the tax credit brings the amount of tax you owe to zero, you may have 40% of any remaining amount of the credit, up to $1,000, refunded to you.

 The amount of this tax credit is 100% of the first $2,000 of qualified education expenses paid for each eligible student and 25% of the next $2,000 of qualified education expenses you paid for that particular student.

 What else do I need to know about the American Opportunity Tax Credit?